Athletic Ground (Scarborough)

 The Athletic Ground, latterly known as the McCain Stadium, was a football stadium located on Seamer Road in Scarborough, North Yorkshire, England.
 It was the home of Scarborough F.C., a defunct football club who last played in the English Conference North before they were dissolved on 20 June 2007 with debts of £2.5 million.

+History

+The stadium hosted league football from 1987, when the club won promotion to the Football League, until relegation in 1999.
+Although Scarborough’s 12 seasons in the league were all spent in the fourth tier, the stadium hosted several cup ties against teams from the top two divisions.
+The first league match hosted Wolverhampton Wanderers.

 The venue was first opened in 1898, when Scarborough F.C. moved from playing at Scarborough Cricket Club.
 In 1988, under a sponsorship deal, the club sold the naming rights of the Athletic Ground to McCain Foods and, until its closure in 2007, the stadium was known as the McCain Stadium.
 Due to the sponsor, the ground was nicknamed the "Theatre of Chips".

 The ground was the venue for twenty-four Scarborough fixtures, that had in excess of 6,000 spectators.
 The biggest attendance was in January 1938, vs Luton Town in the FA Cup, the crowd recorded was 11,162.